-What’s Wrong With B2B Media Sales and Right About Selling the (New) Gap
+What’s Wrong With Media Sales and Right About Selling the New Gap

 3 Factors Which Define the “New Normal”

-- While the sheer number of media offerings continues to grow, global marketing spend has decreased significantly, leaving more media companies battling it out for less available budget.
+- While the sheer number of media offerings continues to grow, global marketing spend has decreased significantly, leaving more information/content providers battling it out for less available budget.

-- To compete, media product is becoming more comprehensive.
-Many companies now offer portfolio type solutions inclusive of print, digital, online, social media, lead gen, e-mail marketing and event sponsorship. )
+- To compete, media as a product is becoming more comprehensive.
+Many companies in the space now view themselves as knowledge/information providers and offer portfolio type solutions inclusive of events, print and digital publications, online news sites, market intelligence, social media, lead gen, e-mail marketing, etc.

 In an environment such as this, the majority of spend allocation flows to a small fraction of media providers that couple the most versatile product with the best trained and most agile (and competitive) of sales forces.